-The procedure using the cemented technique, a prosthesis with a smooth finish is cemented or glued into place.
-In the uncemented technique, a prosthesis with a porous coating is placed directly into the bone.
+When using the cemented technique, a prosthesis with a smooth finish is cemented or glued into place.
+In the un-cemented technique, a prosthesis with a porous coating is placed directly into the bone.
 It is held in place by the elasticity of the bone tissue and by basic friction between the bone and the prosthesis.
 Over time, new bone will grow and attach to the porous coating anchoring the prosthesis firmly into place.

-WHICH IS BETTER - CEMENTED OR UNCEMENTED PROSTHESIS?
+WHICH IS BETTER, CEMENTED OR UN-CEMENTED PROSTHESIS?

 The answer to this question is different for different people.
-Because each person's condition is unique, the doctor and you must weigh the advantages and disadvantages.
-Cemented replacements are more frequently used for less active people and people with weaker bones or osteoporosis.
-Uncemented replacements are usually used for younger, more active people, but studies show that cemented and uncemented prosthesis have comparable rates of success.
+Because everyone is unique and their condition is different, you and the doctor must weigh the advantages and disadvantages of each technique.

+Cemented replacements are frequently used for less active people and people with weaker bones or osteoporosis.
+Un-cemented replacements are more frequently used for active people.
+Studies show that cemented and un-cemented prosthesis have a comparable rate of success.